Using the new FDA eSTAR template also requires a new process for eSTAR project management to prepare your 510k and De Novo submissions.

 - Example 2 – If you indicate the cumulative duration of contact for an externally communicating device < 24 hours, the eSTAR template will expect you to evaluate the following biocompatibility endpoints: cytotoxicity, sensitization, irritation, systemic toxicity, and pyrogenicity.

 However, if you indicate the cumulative duration of contact is < 30 days, the eSTAR template will be populated with additional biocompatibility endpoints.
 The eSTAR doesn’t know what the cumulative duration of use is, but the FDA reviewer will.
 This is why the FDA performs a technical screening of the eSTAR before the substantive review begins.

 To make sure that all of the sections of your submission are complete, it’s helpful to have a second person review all of the answers to make sure that everything was completed correctly.
 Even experienced consultants who prepare 510k submissions every week can make a mistake and incorrectly answer a question in one of the eSTAR fields.
 Therefore, you shouldn’t skip this critical QC check.

 Additional 510k Training

-The new 510k book, “How to Prepare Your 510k in 100 Days,” was completed in 2017 but the book is only available as part of our on-line 510k course series consisting of 24+ webinars.
-Please visit my webinar page to purchase individual webinars.
+The 510k book, “How to Prepare Your 510k in 100 Days,” was completed in 2017, but the book is only available as part of our 510k course series consisting of 58+ webinars.
+Please visit the webinar page to purchase individual webinars.